VicenteFR/PatSpcImpByTCRs/README.md

 The workflow
 ------------

-This repository provides a Snakemake-based workflow to predict pathogen specificity of T cells from single-cell RNA-seq and TCR-seq datasets.<br\>
+This repository provides a Snakemake-based workflow to predict pathogen specificity of T cells from single-cell RNA-seq and TCR-seq datasets.<br/>
 The pipeline is modular, reproducible, and designed for easy reuse across projects via a wrapper Snakefile.

-For details on the workflow, please see **paper cite to be updated upon publication**.
+For details on the workflow, please see [**paper cite to be updated upon publication**].

 🔧 System requirements